-Blasting machines are usually used to clean parts and finish component surfaces by spraying them with gritty materials like sand.
-The sand or other abrasive material is ejected from the nozzle of the blasting machine at a very high pressure.
-This force helps to remove contaminants from the surface and smooth out bumps to improve the overall durability and strength of the metal, as well as the appearance.
-Sand blasting is the most commonly used type of blasting, but there are several other ways that abrasive blasting can be done.
-Some shops offer blasting as a service to industrial customers, while other manufacturers sell blasting machines directly to companies in restoration or repair industries.
+Blasting machines are usually used to clean parts and finish component surfaces by spraying them with gritty materials like sand, which is why they're sometimes called sandblast equipment.
+The sand or other abrasive material is ejected from the nozzle of the blasting machine at very high pressure.
+This force helps to remove contaminants from the surface and smooth out bumps to improve the overall durability and strength of the metal, as well as its appearance.
+Sandblasting is the most commonly used type of blasting, but there are several other ways abrasive blasting can be done.
+Some shops offer blasting as a service to industrial customers, while other manufacturers sell blasting machines directly to companies in the restoration or repair industries.

 Blasting machines can be made for portable or stationary use.
 Portable systems are usually powered by a diesel-fueled air compressor.
 The compressor fills a blast pot with pressurized air.
 This pot is where the air interacts with the abrasive materials and then travels through a hose to the nozzle where it is ejected.
 A blast cabinet is a stationary blasting machine where parts are placed in a sealed enclosure.
 A foot pedal turns the blaster on and off, and the operator can see the object through a small window and move it by inserting their hands into rubber gloves that are integrated into the side of the machine.